projectriff/riff/docs/riff_image_push.md

 ## riff image push

-Push (relocated) docker image names to an image registry
+Push docker images to a registry

 ### Synopsis

-Push the set of images identified by the provided image manifest into a remote registry, for later consumption by `riff system install`.
+Load, tag, and push the images in an image manifest to a registry, for later consumption by `riff system install`.

+For details of image manifests, see `riff image relocate -h`.

-NOTE: This command requires the `docker` command line tool, as well as a docker daemon and will load and tag the images using that daemon.
+NOTE: This command requires the `docker` command line tool, as well as a docker daemon.

 SEE ALSO: To load and tag images, but not push them, use `riff image load`.